Code-Institute-Submissions/Ocean-memory-game/README.md

 **The Card Images**
 - These were chosen with children in mind
-- Clear images that children recognise as creatures in the ocean
+- Clear images that children recognize as creatures in the ocean
 - Most images children would have seen before.

 **Sound**